Supported Independent Living Accommodation & Care

 Our Supported Living Vacancy in Sussex

-We have a vacancy for a Learning Disabled person who wants to live (or learn to live) as independently as possible.
+Please feel free to get in touch to find out if we have a vacancy for a neuro-divergent person who wants to live (or learn to live) as independently as possible.
 Information about our Supported Accommodation can be found by clicking here.

 The current housemates are aged between 36 – 48 and have Autism & Down Syndrome.